Best walks in the Broads National Park

-Discover Norfolk's wildlife-rich waterways and wild beaches with our favourite hikes in the national park
+Explore Norfolk's wildlife-rich waterways with our favourite walks in the Broad's National Park.

 A unique patchwork of rivers and lakes, the Broads is not – as was once thought – a natural landscape, but a result of intensive peat digging in the Middle Ages to provide fuel.
 The empty pits flooded, forming lakes known locally as broads.